bonStats/undecided-voters-us-pres-elections/README.md

 - Top: contains all `.R` code for running models and reproducing plots and tables in the paper
 - `data/`: Contain the state-level polling and voting data
 - `stan_models/`: contains `.stan` code that define (and estimate by HMC) the models
 - `fitted_models/`: Folder for fitted `.stan` models and summary outputs from those models
+- `eda/`: Contains example(s) of exploratory data analysis, including Figure 1 in the paper.

 The `fitted_models/` folder may be empty due to large size of files.
 Run the models and posterior calculations to populate.